Hyoscine butylbromide helps relieve lower tummy (abdominal) muscle cramp and pain.

 If you have any questions about this medicine ask your pharmacist.

-- Manufacturer's PIL, Buscopan® IBS Relief; Boehringer Ingelheim Limited Consumer Healthcare, The electronic Medicines Compendium.
-Dated July 2013.
+Manufacturer's PIL, Buscopan® IBS Relief; Sanofi, The electronic Medicines Compendium.
+Dated July 2017.

-- Manufacturer's PIL, Buscopan® Tablets; Boehringer Ingelheim Limited, The electronic Medicines Compendium.
-Dated January 2014.
+Manufacturer's PIL, Buscopan® 10 mg Tablets; Sanofi, The electronic Medicines Compendium.
+Dated July 2017.